 They also have vines placed further north, next to Chateau Lafon Rochet.
 Much of their clay soils are in the area of Lafon Rochet, which as you would expect, is where you find their Merlot vines.
 In all, their vineyard is divided into 8 main blocks of vines.

 The property uses machines to deleaf and in part, to harvest.
 They also use leaf-burning machines, which can cause problems.
 The heat from the machine can damage the grape skins as they suffer from the high-temperatures.
 At Chateau Cos Labory, they do not practice green harvesting, so yields can be quite high, which cuts down on the potential quality.

 Chateau Cos Labory Wine Making

-With a terroir located right next to Chateau Cos d’Estournel, they could be making much better wine if Chateau Cos Labory was willing to use a more labor intensive approach in their vineyard management.
+With a terroir located less than a stone’s throw from Chateau Cos d’Estournel, they could be making much better wine if Chateau Cos Labory was willing to use a more labor-intensive approach in their vineyard management.

-Serving and Decanting Chateau Cos Labory with Wine, Food, Pairing Tips
+Serving Chateau Cos Labory with Wine, Food, Pairing Tips

 Château Cos Labory Wine Tasting Notes

 |2020||Château Cos Labory (St. Estèphe)|

 Round, ripe, chewy, sweet, and fresh, the wine is medium/full-bodied with an already delicious blast of blackberry, Asian spice and currants in the nose and palate.
 Cos Labory has really upped their game lately.
 This makes three solid vintages in a row.
 91-93 Pts

 Medium bodied, fresh, bright, lifted red fruits, spice and earth pop up in the nose easily.
 The wine has energy, elegance and loads of red currants, red plums and herbs on the palate.
 The finish delivers more of those gorgeous red, sweet, chewy fruits.
 This is a big step up from previous vintages.
 I am liking it a lot!
 92 Points